thesagardahiwal/Simen-Say-Game/README.md

-# Simen-Say-Game
+# Simon-Say-Game
-This is a popular game called Simen Say Game
+This is a popular game called Simon Say Game